HUART1848/MAC_L3/rapport.md

 ## D.14

-The new index with custom scoring method is created with the following API request:
+The new index with the custom scoring method is created with the following API request:

 ```json
 PUT /cacm_standard_score